I can’t seem to have orgasms. Could this be related to vaginismus?

 Vaginismus may impede orgasm in some cases.

-A systematic approach to problems with orgasm are helpful, as there are many reasons why orgasm difficulty could be taking place.
+A systematic approach to problems with orgasm is helpful, as there are many reasons why orgasm difficulty could be taking place.
 Women are encouraged to try to determine the nature of the difficulty with orgasm, if it is related to any emotions, anxiety, physical pain, or medication use.
 The self-help sexual history inventory in Step 2 of the vaginismus program may be helpful to identify any specific sexual fears or emotions that could be contributing to the problem.

 For more information about female orgasm issues see the helpful article “Female Orgasms Myths & Facts” at www.sogc.org.